soren-norgaard/Home-Assistant-files/README.md

 # Home-Assistant-files

-In this repo key information about setup in HA is stored.
+In this repo key information about setup in HA is stored..